ironmeld/builder-hex0/README.md

 * Built-in `src` command to load source files
 * Built-in `hex0` Compiler converts hex source to binary files
 * Written in 2K lines of commented hex
+* Bootstraps using a 16-bit "mini" boot kernel that is only 384 bytes

 ## Status
 * Development goals have been reached.